cjratcliff/ml-compiled/docs/probability.rst

 Binomial
 ___________
 Distribution for the number of successes in n trials, each with probability p of success and 1-p of failure.
+The probability density function is:

 .. math::